 Selfish rational agents

 Investment: agent invests only if the investment leads to more earnings from extraction.
-Hence an upstream agent will invest if it’s investment lead to an increase in the capacity of the infrastructure which will subsequently also lead to higher earnings from extraction.
+Hence an upstream agent will invest if its investment leads to an increase in the capacity of the infrastructure which will subsequently also lead to higher earnings from extraction.
 For example, if the infrastructure efficiency is 40 units an investment of 6 tokens by a selfish rational agent in position A leads to a capacity of 5 units of water per second, which leads to 10 tokens from crop production (250 units of water produces 10 tokens).
 Selfish agents in position D and E will never invest since selfish agents in positions A, B and C will never leave enough water for downstream agents to earn tokens from crop production.

 Extraction: agent will always open their gate until 500 units of water are collected.